-- 10. Planning Services Portfolio Holder (Councillor Wright) and the Chairman of this Committee (Councillor Mrs Corney) have been briefed.
-They support the proposals as a mechanism for increasing efficiency, reducing the workload of Committee and increasing the role of ChDM, whilst at the same time emphasising the important role of each Member keeping in touch with their Parish Councils and Planning Case Officers. - 10.1 The Council's Principal Solicitor has been consulted.
-I shall report any comments.
+- 11. Planning Services Portfolio Holder (Councillor Wright) and the Chairman and Vice-Chairman of this Committee (Councillors Mrs Corney and Nightingale) have been briefed.
+They support the amended proposals as a mechanism for increasing efficiency, reducing the workload of Committee and increasing the role of ChDM, whilst at the same time emphasising the important role of each Member keeping in touch with their Parish Councils and Planning Case Officers.
+Committee will have more time to debate Major and controversial applications, particularly taking into account public speaking. - 11.1 The Council's Principal Solicitor cannot see any reason not to delegate decisions to Senior Officer level.